Jordan-Murray/development-notes/Architecture Patterns/1 - CQRS.md

   ![alt text](image-1.png)
   - Doing it this way promotes **separtion of concerns**
   - Improves security and scalability.
+- **Structure**
 - An example folder structure may look something like this:
   ```
       Core
       └── Application